yavorysynka/zotero-better-bibtex/Push-and-Pull-Export.md

 ---
-title: Push and Pull Export.md
+title: Push and Pull Export
-redirect_from:
+redirect_from: "/zotero-better-bibtex/pull-export.html"
-- pull-export.html
 ---
+# Push and Pull Export

 # Push Export

 When exporting using Better Bib(La)Tex you will be offered a new export option: Keep Updated.
 Checking this option